ebd622/k8s-into/src/voting-app-chart/README.md

 # Voting-app with Helm

-This is an example of how to deploy a Voting-app using a Helm chart
+This is an example of how to deploy a [Voting-app](https://github.com/ebd622/k8s-into/blob/master/session_4.md) using a Helm chart.

 **1. Clone the repository**
 ```